denten-books/plain-text/30-format.md

   procedural" characteristics of communication.[^ln3-layers]

-Apart from technical intricacy, consider the complexity of the onion-like composite.
-Whatever one designates as "content" is enveloped within a multiplicity of standards, references, models, and formats, which in aggregate define the medium---the physical preconditions---of laminate text.[^ln3-domlayer]
+Apart from technical intricacy, consider the complexity of the onion-like composite (Fig. 3-5).
+Whatever one designates as core "content" is enveloped within a multiplicity of standards, references, models, and formats, which in aggregate define the medium---the physical preconditions---of laminate text.[^ln3-domlayer]

 In his book on protocols, Alexander Galloway discussed the Open Systems